ChilliCream/hotchocolate-docs/docs/pagination.md

 You can implement your data resolver logic as resolver or if it is generalized enough you could implement it as a field middleware.

 A field middleware can be declared on the field or on the schema depending on what you want to do.

-Let\`s say you want to write a middleware to provide pagination support specifically for SQL server than you could provide that as a middleware like we did for `IQueryable<T>`.
+Let's say you want to write a middleware to provide pagination support specifically for SQL server than you could provide that as a middleware like we did for `IQueryable<T>`.

 If you need help implementing a pagination solution just reach out to us and we are happy to help you.